npolar/api.npolar.no/external/cls.fr/arctic-fox/README.md

 This file contains behind-the-scenes documentation of the data management of Arctic fox telemetry data.

+In a nutshell:
+* Argos data XML from the last 20 days are harvested to disk `/mnt/datasets/Tracking/ARGOS/ws-argos.cls.fr/` every night
+* Known platforms (ie. those defined in the Tracking deployment API]() are then published into the Artcic fox tracking API](http://api.npolar.no/tracking/deployment/?q=&filter-object=Arctic+fox)

-See [Argos data management] for details on Argos data formats, and how data is harvested and archived.
+See [Argos data management](https://github.com/npolar/api.npolar.no/tree/master/external/cls.fr) for details on Argos data formats, and how data is harvested and archived.

-For metadata, including principal investigators and information on accessing and citing the dataset, see [data.npolar.no](https://data.npolar.no/dataset/8337bbf0-85e9-49cb-b070-9fa5fe503c82).
+For dataset metadata, including principal investigators and information on accessing and citing the dataset, see [data.npolar.no](https://data.npolar.no/dataset/8337bbf0-85e9-49cb-b070-9fa5fe503c82).

 For detailed documentation of how to access the data, visit the [Tracking Arctic fox API wiki](https://github.com/npolar/api.npolar.no/wiki/Arctic-fox-tracking-API).